wlh320/portguard/README.md

 1. Client listens on local port.
 2. Server listens on public port.
+3. Remote can be a remote port (google.com:443), server's local port (127.0.0.1:xxxx), or dynamic (using a built-in SOCKS5 server).
-3. Client and server handshake using `Noise_IK_25519_ChaChaPoly_BLAKE2s`.
+4. Client and server handshake using `Noise_IK_25519_ChaChaPoly_BLAKE2s`.
-3. Client's local port is forwarded to remote port by server, and traffic between client and server is *encrypted*.
+5. Client's local port is forwarded to remote port by server, and traffic between client and server is *encrypted*.

 ## Usage